Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Self-energy contribution

 The convergence of the PW-expansion series could be improved using different acceleration schemes.
-Their general idea is to subtract the term $\Delta \varepsilon_{a,x}^{\text{substr.}}$, which contains the slowly converging part of the PW expansion of the many-potential contribution.
-The index ``$x$'' indicates that the subtracted term should be calculated exactly in the same manner as Delta $\varepsilon_a^{\text{Mp}}$, that is in coordinate space using the PW expansion.
-The same term, evaluated separately but not necessarily within the same approach, so we denote it as $\Delta \varepsilon_{a}^{\text{substr.}}$ without the additional index ``$x$'', should then be added back.
-This idea can be illustrated by the formula:
+Their general idea is to separate out and subtract the term $\Delta \varepsilon_{a,x}^{\text{subtr}}$, which contains the slowly converging part of the PW expansion of the many-potential contribution.
+The index ``$x$'' in $\Delta \varepsilon_{a,x}^{\text{subtr}}$ indicates that the subtracted term should be calculated exactly in the same manner as $\Delta\varepsilon_a^{\text{Mp}}$, that is in coordinate space using the PW expansion.
+Naturally that the same term, evaluated separately, but not necessarily within the same approach, so we denote it as $\Delta \varepsilon_{a}^{\text{subtr}}$ without the additional index ``$x$'', should then be added back.
+The discussed idea can be illustrated by the formula:

-It is implied that the PW-expansion series for the two contributions in the brackets in Eq.~(\ref{eq:subtraction_scheme}) are subtracted term by term and only then extrapolated.
-The resulting difference is expected to demonstrate a better convergence than the initial series for the many-potential contribution.
-Therefore, If one can calculate $\Delta \varepsilon_{a}^{\text{substr.}}$ with high accuracy, it will determine the overall improvement in the calculations of the SE correction.
+It is implied that the PW-expansion series for the two contributions in the brackets in Eq.~(\ref{eq:subtraction_scheme}) are subtracted term by term and only then extrapolated in $k$.
+The resulting difference is expected to demonstrate a better convergence (at least, in terms of absolute values) than the initial series for the many-potential contribution.
+Therefore, if one can calculate $\Delta \varepsilon_{a}^{\text{subtr}}$ with high accuracy, it will determine the overall improvement in the calculations of the many-potential contribution to the SE correction.